amarhen/plot_fits/README.md

 Packages needed: astropy, numpy, matplotlib, Regions (https://pypi.org/project/regions/).

-This code was employed to create the plots in Martínez-Henares et al. (2025) https://ui.adsabs.harvard.edu/abs/2025A%26A...699A.382M/abstract
+This code was employed to create the plots in Martínez-Henares et al. (2025) https://ui.adsabs.harvard.edu/abs/2025A%26A...699A.382M/abstract .
+If you use this code for your research, a mention in your publication is much appreciated.

 An example of the type of images that can be created is shown below.